 3. Aim for High Protein and Fiber

-Looking for pancake mixes with 10 to 13 grams of the muscle-building macronutrient will help you get there.
-"Ideally, you'll also include a protein source, like yogurt or eggs," Largeman-Roth points out.
+Looking for pancake mixes with 10 to 13 grams of the muscle-building macronutrient will help you reach your protein goals.
+"Ideally, you'll also include a protein source [in your breakfast], like Greek yogurt or eggs," Largeman-Roth points out.

 Using whole-grain pancake mixes automatically increases the fiber content, compared to those that contain white flour.
 Largeman-Roth says going for pancake mixes with 4 grams of fiber per serving is a good base for the rest of your meal, which should also include some fruits.